 The Kansas Board of Regents selected Dr. John Bardo as Wichita State's 13th president in April 2012 and he quickly moved the university into an unprecedented period of expansion and change.
 He arrived at the university with clear priorities that came to be known as The Bardo Five: improve overall quality of education, increase enrollment, enhance basic research, pursue technology discovery in partnership with industry and improve the quality of student life.
 In the 6 1/2 years of his presidency, the university was transformed with new infrastructure and housing facilities, a jump to the American Athletic Conference, and a 120-acre campus expansion project dubbed the Innovation Campus to foster collaboration, applied learning and research interactions between students, faculty and local industry.

 The Kansas Board of Regents selected Dr. Jay Golden as Wichita State's 14th president on Oct.
 31, 2019.
-Dr. Golden will assume the presidency in January 2020.
+Dr. Golden assumed the presidency in December 2019 and served until his resignation in Sept.
+2020.

 With special thanks to Wichita State University Libraries Special Collections.